octoxalis/11tyTips/source/content/posts/index.md

 _{{ lib.utils.first__s( 'is there!' )}}_
 {data--="example"}

-_markdown-it-attrs_ Node package is used to set attributes within this page Markdown, e.g. adding, on its own line, a `{data--="example"}` directive at the end of the `example #3` paragraph:
+_markdown-it-attrs_ Node package is used to set attributes in this page Markdown code, e.g. adding, on its own line, a `{data--="example"}` directive at the end of the `example #3` paragraph:

 This is an example paragraph!
 {data--="example"}

+The following code block is the source of this page (not including the code block itself):

 {% _code_block %}
     title_s: '{{_C.PRO_s}}index.md',